 That’s why Girl Scouts of Northern California is launching the Flood the Food Banks Initiative.
 Join us as we give your service unit and troop all the tools to replenish food pantries after a long holiday season.
 Together we can make a real difference.

 How: We will provide all the tools you need to run a food drive in your area.
-Come to the free virtual webinars and read our extensive guides to find out how.
+Review our extensive guides to find out how.

 Who: Everyone and anyone!
-Whether you want to participate as an entire Service Unit, or just as a family, every bit helps.
+Whether you want to participate as an entire Service Unit, a troop, or as a family, every bit helps.

 For more information as well as email and flyer templates, check out the Info Guide and the Mental Health Impacts of the project.

-Once you have completed your drive, let us know how many pounds you collected using this link!
+Receive Flood the Foodbanks patches!
+Once you have completed your drive, let us know how many pounds you collected using this link, and we’ll get your patches in the mail.

 Don’t forget to send us photos of your progress here.